 Written communication is essential for communication, health education and behavioral science.
 You are expected to proofread and spell-check any written documents before submission.
 Points will be deducted from the grades for low quality writings.
 You are encouraged to contact AUB’s Writing Center, located in Ada Dodge Hall, 2nd floor or West Hall, 3rd floor.
 Appointments can be booked online: https://aub.mywconline.com/, over the phone (Ext.
 4077) or by walking in.

+Public Health Education Office

 Please refer to the Public Health Education Office Student Portal

 Detailed course outline: